HPI-Information-Systems/Mondrian/README.md

 The region_detection.py scripts can be used to run the experiments on the multiregion detection component of Mondrian.
 It requires the input datasets of csv files to be stored in a folder named "./res/{dataset-name}/csv" and their annotations in the folder "./res/{dataset-name}/annotations".
 The dataset name can be specified as a command line argument.
+The alpha, beta, gamma hyperparameters can be configured with command line parameters.
 An additional argument allows to execute the evaluation of the results and print the results.

 The script allows different configurations to be tested, selecting them with command line arguments.